 The main Conservative pledges relating to housing in the manifesto were:

 - To provide 1 million homes in total between 2015 and 2020, and another 500,000 by 2022

 - To introduce compulsory purchase reforms, making it easier to councils to buy up empty land

 - To cut rough sleeping by 50% by 2022 and “eliminate it altogether” by 2027

 What about Brexit?

-Doubt has been cast by EU officials on the June 19th start date for negotiations, and are not expecting substantial discussions to begin until the government is more secure.
+EU officials have casted doubt on the June 19th start date for negotiations, and substantial discussions are not expected to begin until the government is more secure.
 We have no idea how long that will take.
 People say the Conservative party’s loss of seats will significantly impact their ability to negotiate the “hard Brexit” it previously threatened – arguing that this is not such a bad thing.
-After all, if the UK government begins stricter immigration controls after Brexit, it could create disasters for the creative industry.
+After all, the UK government may begin stricter immigration controls after Brexit, meaning it could create disasters for the creative industry.

 The Creative Industries Federation published a new study claiming that limiting the number of workers entering the UK will cause a massive skills shortage for what it describes as “the fastest growing part of the British economy”.